YingboMa/YingboMa.github.io/posts/bdf_derivation.md

 @def tags = ["math", "differential equations"]

-Backward differentiation formula (BDF) method is the most widely used method to solve stiff ordinary differential equations (ODEs) and differential-algebraic equations (DAEs).
-Famous solvers like `ode15s`, `ode15i`, `LSODA`, `CVODE`, `IDA`, and `DASSL` are all BDFs.
-Unfortunately, all BDF derivations online are not complete in the sense that one still needs to do hand derivation for some formulas to be able to write a robust and production-ready variable step size BDF implementation.
+The backward differentiation formula (BDF) method is the most widely used method to solve stiff ordinary differential equations (ODEs) and differential-algebraic equations (DAEs).
+Famous stiff solvers like `ode15s`, `ode15i`, `LSODA`, `CVODE`, `IDA`, and `DASSL` all use the BDF method.
+Unfortunately, all BDF derivations online are not complete in the sense that one still needs to do hand derivation for some formulas to fully understand the algorithm and be able to write a robust and production-ready variable step size BDF implementation.
+This blog post aims to bridge this gap by providing a complete derivation of all the formulas needed for a production-ready quasi-constant step size BDF method.

 Recall the definitions of ODEs $u' = f(u, p, t)$ and DAEs $F(u', u, p, t) = 0$.
 The idea behind BDFs is to use a polynomial $p(t)$ to interpolate $u(t)$ using